 Moving is overwhelming enough, even before the costs begin to add up.
 You have to pay for packing supplies and a moving company.
 Money is tight, and the transition can be anything but smooth.
 This is where you might be trying to decide between a bridge loan vs home equity loan to figure out which might be better for you.

-Both of these home loan types are considered short-term financing options that will carry you forward to your new home.
+Bridge loan vs home equity loan are both considered short-term financing options that will carry you forward to your new home.
 Let’s take a look at the pros and cons of bridge loans and home equity loans.

 We’ll also explore other funding options available that will allow you the flexibility and breathing room you need to underwrite your plans while taking the stress out of your living situation.

 Bridge Loan Advantages

-A bridge line of credit for home purchase is a temporary loan designed to help "tide over" individuals until they can secure a more permanent method of financing a home.
+A bridge line of credit for a home purchase is a temporary loan designed to help “tide over” individuals until they can secure a more permanent method of financing a home.
 Not everyone will qualify for a bridge loan, and the interest rates can be substantially higher than traditional 30-year mortgages.
 Homeowners who have bridge loans have to pay those payments as well as the monthly payment on their mortgage.

 Secured by Property You Own

 Bridge loans use your existing property as collateral.
 Lenders will guarantee your payments by placing a lien on your home.
 Sometimes, a bridge loan is a more realistic option than an unsecured personal loan for those in difficult financial situations.

 Bridge loans are usually very small, around three percent of the purchase price of your new home.
 A major benefit is that you can apply for this type of home loan while your current house is listed.
 A bridge loan for a home purchase can give you the money you need to buy.
 Then you can pay it off once you close on your new home.